SSCT-Lab/NLPLego/README.md

 ### Environment

-    python3.6

-    CUDA10.0

-    cuDNN7.6
+    python3.6 (The compression model requires python 3.6, if you change to another model, you can switch to a higher version of python.)

+    CUDA10.0 (The compression model requires this version)

+    cuDNN7.6 (The compression model requires this version)

     nltk with the resource 'stopwords', 'wordnet', 'omw-1.4' and 'averaged_perceptron_tagger'

-    spacy3.2 with trained pipelines：en_core_web_lg-3.2.0

-    transformers

-    pytorch
+    spacy3.2 with trained pipelines：en_core_web_lg-3.2.0 (You can use a higher version of SpaCy. the parsing results of different versions, may be slightly different, but it does not matter.)

 ### Step